IzayaLC/100-days-of-python/Day4-RockPaperScissors/README.md

-This is Day 4 of my 100 Days of Python challenge.
+This is Day 4 of my 100 Days of Python Challenge.